top of page

 While intelligence agencies have a duty to respond to malicious intent, the copyright system prevents it from happening in the first place.
 And if it does happen, they can immediately contact authorities, since they already have the information.
 In other words, spotting online wrongdoing is made easier because of all these interconnections.
 And only gets spotted when it occurs, meaning there is no spying needed on those who are innocent and are supposed to be protected by the innocence clause in law.

 With similar laws to copyright in place for the private consumer/citizens on social media and online retail outlets, we will be able to stimulate a self-correcting mechanism that leads to extra profit.
 The individual determines what is communicated and whom they trust to profit from their personal data.
-And although this will first put some strain on businesses and governments, the end result will be a much smoother, safer and more profitable online space.
-And a happy consumer.
+And although this will first put some strain on businesses and governments, the end result will be a much smoother, safer and more profitable online space for them as well.

 Everyone profits with more privacy protection

-Ironically, those who are in the best position to profit from this sea change, but are most reluctant to do so, are social media.
+Ironically, those who are in the best position to profit from this sea change, but are most reluctant to do so, are social media companies.
 In this model, they can all of a sudden sell services to the group they have such a strained relationship with: their profile holders.
-This gives them an extra line of revenue from their users.
+This gives them an extra line of revenue from their own users.

 This makes this idea a golden opportunity for lawmakers, governments, intelligence agencies and online businesses to stand side by side with consumers and citizens and bridge the gap in this age of distrust.
 They can show what they are truly worth to us through lawmaking, restoring the way government should actually work.